bhogi7589/bs4-helper/README.md

-# bs4-helper
+# BS4 Helper

+## Additional Styling

-This repository adds additional styling properties to BS4 classes like .display-1,2,3,4.
+This repository adds additional styling properties to BS4 classes like `.display-1,2,3,4.`